Chinese Furniture — Classic Artwork with Aesthetic and Practical Values

 Zitan Shelf Jiage of the Ming Dynasty (1368 — 1644) — Palace Museum

 Ancient Coffer Menhuchu

 Traditional Menhuchu is a type of furniture that combines tables, drawers, and coffers, which had been an important dowry in Traditional Chinese Wedding in ancient history.

 Putting aside exquisite decorations and beautiful designs, a noteworthy characteristic of Menhuchu is that one can open the coffer only after having taken out the drawers on top.

 Carved Lacquerware Coffer Menhuchu of the Ming Dynasty (1368 — 1644) — Victoria and Albert Museum (Photo from Peiranjun)

 Other Types of Chinese Antique Furniture

-Besides these four categories mentioned above, other types of traditional Chinese furniture include:
+Besides these four categories mentioned above, other types of traditional antique furniture include:

 Chinese Chests to place specific objects, such as books, stationery, seal, clothes, jewelry, cosmetics, food, etc.;

 Furniture Case Decorated with Mother-of-pearl Inlay of the Yuan Dynasty (1271 — 1368) — Tokyo National Museum (Photo by Dongmaiying)